 The arguments against Alternative 1 are in my opinion weak.
 One possible argument against Alternative 1 is that it might be more vulnerable to free-riding and shirking than the other alternatives.
 Members might not find it worthwhile to put in a lot of effort under this alternative as accountability is primarily on the committee as a whole.
 I do not see this as a strong argument, first of all because I do not think any committee member will underwrite a decision and forecasts that she does not feel confident with.
 Furthermore, it is possible to add features that strengthen individual accountability.
 Examples are attributed votes, minutes, hearings of the individual committee members, transcripts, and so on.
-Another questionable argument against Alternative 1 is that it forces everyone to "think in the same way".
+11 Another questionable argument against Alternative 1 is that it forces everyone to "think in the same way".
 People that use simple rules or more intuitive approaches will not fit in this alternative.
 As I see it, that could also be considered a benefit as inflation targeting has to be forward looking and should build on proper and replicable analysis.
-Furthermore, proper analysis will also entail robustness checks against simple rules, market rates, etc. A third argument that may be raised against this alternative is that the committee will be "captured" by the staff as the staff will do most of the ground work, will know the details and in many ways acts as the agenda setter in the process.
-I agree that this is a danger, but I think that this danger will be just as big, if not even bigger under the alternatives where the Board is less involved in the crafting out of forecasts, especially when committee members do not have their own staff.
+Furthermore, proper analysis will also entail robustness checks against simple rules, market rates, etc. 12 A third argument that may be raised against this alternative is that the committee will be "captured" by the staff as the staff will do most of the ground work, will know the details and in many ways acts as the agenda setter in the process.
+I agree that this is a danger, but I think that this danger will be just as big, if not even bigger under the alternatives where the board is less involved in the crafting out of forecasts, especially when committee members do not have their own staff.
 A committee that takes explicit ownership of the forecasts has to make sure they are not "captured".
 Using an explicit stepwise procedure is a remedy against capture.
 A practical challenge with Alternative 1 is that it requires some willingness to compromise.
 Members will have to have a 'close enough' approach and accept stories and decisions that deviate somewhat from their most preferred ones.
 But this seems not to be a problem in practice.
-For instance, Apel et al. (2015) find that there is a close enough approach at the Riksbank.
+For instance, Apel et al (2015) find that there is a close enough approach at the Riksbank.

 Committees using Alternative 1 should publish the policy rate path, not only the forecasts for inflation and other target variables.
 The reason is, as explained in Section 3.1., that the inflation forecast in itself is not very interesting.
 It will always reach the target when it is based on a policy rate path that brings it back to target.
-The key information is what policy is required to bring inflation back to target, not the inflation forecast in itself.
+The key information is what policy is required to bring inflation back to target, not the inflation forecast in it selves.

-In my view the main arguments against publishing policy rate paths have either proven to be wrong or miss the point.
-First, the public does not take policy rate paths as promises.
+In my view the main arguments against publishing policy rate paths have either proven to be wrong or miss the point.13 First, the public does not take policy rate paths as promises.
 Market expectations often differ from the policy rate paths and often with a great margin, see for instance Sveriges Riksbank (2017).
 Second, the central banks are not hesitant to deviate from a previously announced path, see Figure 1.
 Third, publishing the path has nothing to do with fine-tuning.
-It has
+It has to do with doing proper and replicable analysis and explaining the decisions well.
+It is obvious that we cannot fine-tune.
+But if we believe that monetary policy must be forward looking, any decision on monetary policy must explicitly or implicitly involve the selection of a policy-rate path, a forecast of the future